Storm surge and sea level rise

 Storm surge is a situation where extra high sea water levels occur in the event of a coincidence between astronomical high tide and meteorological factors such as onshore winds and low pressure.
 A storm surge can be further amplified by a spring tide, ie. when the moon and sun are on the same line.

 Expected climate change is likely to result in more frequent and stronger storms, which, together with sea level rise, will make storm surges an increasing problem in Norway.

-Statistics and hazard maps for storm surges for Norway are available through the Norwegian Mapping Authority's online service SeHavnivå and SeHavnivå in maps.
-Data from the Norwegian Mapping Authority's pages do not take into account local effects, the connection between floods in rivers and storm surges and the effect of this or the impact of wind waves.
+Statistics and hazard maps for storm surges in Norway are available through the Norwegian Mapping Authority's online services: SeHavnivå and SeHavnivå in maps.
+Data from the Norwegian Mapping Authority's pages do not consider local effects, the connection between floods in rivers and storm surges, and the effect of this or the impact of wind waves.
 NGI's expertise in storm surges and waves includes all of these effects.
 Our analyses typically use an estimated sea level for the year 2100.

 NGI's storm surge expertise

 - advanced numerical models for the analysis of storm surges due to a combination of astronomical and meteorological factors

 - wind-generated waves, also in combination with storm surge

 - connection of storm surge with water flow (flood) at river outlet